ogri-la/strongbox/README.md

 Addon zip files, `.strongbox.json` files, old `.wowman.json` files, cached data and `WowMatrix.dat` files can all be removed from the `Cache` menu.

-Addon `.zip` files that contain top-level files or top-level directories missing a `.toc` file **will not be installed** and the downloaded `.zip` file will be deleted.
-This is a guard against poorly or maliciously constructed `.zip` files.

 Addon `.rar` and `.tar.gz` files are not supported.
 You can find a few of these on wowinterface.com.